 JUSTIN COX: This first ICE vehicle pulled up right next to the men who were waiting on the corner.
 And they had their windows rolled down and they began saying that they were looking for about 10 guys to do some sheet rock and drywall work.

 LUDDEN: Soon, the video shows two more ICE vehicles arrive and agents begin rounding up the day laborers, all Latino men, and order them to sit on the curb.
 In all, 24 were arrested.
 Attorney Cox says in sworn affidavits, ICE agents said they were simply targeting day laborers, not any particular ethnicity.

 COX: The problem with that is on the video, you can actually see an African-American day laborer approach the first vehicle of ICE agents.
 And then once they start rounding everyone up, he's still hanging out on the corner.
 They don't bother him at all.

 LUDDEN: Even when the black man approaches another car for work, Cox says he is ignored, just as he says other black and white store customers are ignored.
 Yet, Cox says agents entered the store to arrest three Latino men inside.
 It's not clear on the video, but he says agents also crossed the street to arrest several Latino men at a bus stop and ordered two Latino men out of a car to be questioned.

-Ms. KELLY NANTEL (Spokeswoman, Immigration and Customs Enforcement): I couldn't speak to the specific allegations.
+KELLY NANTEL: I couldn't speak to the specific allegations.

 LUDDEN: Kelly Nantel is a spokeswoman with Immigration and Customs Enforcement.